DanielBarie/FritzingBuild/README.md

 Well, that's how it happens: https://stackoverflow.com/questions/1361229/using-a-static-library-in-qt-creator

 There's two possible ways out of this:
 - create statically linkable libraries.
 While easy for the smaller depedencies (quazip etc...)
 I don't feel like doing it all over for Qt.
+See: https://doc.qt.io/archives/qt-4.8/deployment-x11.html
 - package libraries with app: Copy .so files into the lib dir of the packaged app.

 ### Packaging Libraries with the app